PMSeitzer/openmp-example/README.md

 # Building and Executing

-The code can be built into executables using a variety of ways.
+The code can be built into an executable using a variety of ways.

 ## Plain
 Using the `clang++` compiler included with `llvm 9.0`.